DinoChiesa/Apigee-Java-Xslt/README.md

 # Java callout for XSLT

-This directory contains the Java source code required to compile a Java callout for Apigee Edge that does XSLT.
+This directory contains the Java source code required to compile a Java callout for Apigee that does XSLT.
 There's a built-in policy that does XSLT; this callout is different in that it is a bit more flexible.

 * the person configuring the policy can specify the XSLT sheet in a context variable.